About Therapeutic Treehouse

 Amanda is a Co-Founder and Executive Director of Therapeutic Treehouse.
 She received her Undergraduate Degree in Communication Sciences and Disorders from the University of Central Florida.
 She then went on to get her master’s degree in Speech-Language Pathology from Nova Southeastern University and Board Certification in Applied Behavior Analysis from Florida Institute of Florida.

-In the last 15 years, Amanda has been gaining experiences working in the fields of Speech-Language Pathology and Applied Behavior Analysis that allows her to approach therapy from an interdisciplinary perspective.
+Since 2011, Amanda has been gaining experiences working in the fields of Speech-Language Pathology and Applied Behavior Analysis that allows her to approach therapy from an interdisciplinary perspective.
 This enables her to evaluate the holistic need of each child and develop comprehensive treatment plans.

 Amanda’s training in the Natural Language Acquisition (NLA) framework and Gestalt Language Processing further enhances her ability to work with children with autism and related disabilities.